zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Disclaimer.rst

 Risk of Ether Mining Attacks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As with other cryptocurrencies, the blockchain used for the Ethereum Platform is susceptible to mining attacks, including but not limited to double-spend attacks, majority mining power attacks, “selfish-mining” attacks, and race condition attacks.
-Any successful attacks present a risk to the Ethereum Platform, expected proper execution and sequencing of ETH transactions, and expected proper execution and sequencing of contract computations.
-Despite the efforts of the Ethereum Stiftung and Team, known or novel mining attacks may be successful.
+As with other cryptocurrencies, the blockchain used for the Expanse Platform is susceptible to mining attacks, including but not limited to double-spend attacks, majority mining power attacks, “selfish-mining” attacks, and race condition attacks.
+Any successful attacks present a risk to the Expanse Platform, expected proper execution and sequencing of ETH transactions, and expected proper execution and sequencing of contract computations.
+Despite the efforts of the Expanse Stiftung and Team, known or novel mining attacks may be successful.

 Risk of Rapid Adoption and Increased Demand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the Ethereum Platform is rapidly adopted, the demand for ETH could rise dramatically and at a pace that exceeds the rate with which ETH miners can create new ETH tokens.
-Under such a scenario, the entire Ethereum Platform could become destabilized, due to the increased cost of running distributed applications.
-In turn, this could dampen interest in the Ethereum Platform and ETH.
-Instability in the demand of for ETH may lead to a negative change of the economical parameters of an Ethereum based business which could result in the business being unable to continue to operate economically or to cease operation.
+If the Expanse Platform is rapidly adopted, the demand for ETH could rise dramatically and at a pace that exceeds the rate with which ETH miners can create new ETH tokens.
+Under such a scenario, the entire Expanse Platform could become destabilized, due to the increased cost of running distributed applications.
+In turn, this could dampen interest in the Expanse Platform and ETH.
+Instability in the demand of for ETH may lead to a negative change of the economical parameters of an Expanse based business which could result in the business being unable to continue to operate economically or to cease operation.

-Risk of Rapid Adoption and Insufficiency of Computational Application Processing Power on the Ethereum Platform
+Risk of Rapid Adoption and Insufficiency of Computational Application Processing Power on the Expanse Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the Ethereum Platform is rapidly adopted, the demand for transaction processing and distributed application computations could rise dramatically and at a pace that exceeds the rate with which ETH miners can bring online additional mining power.
-Under such a scenario, the entire Ethereum Platform could become destabilized, due to the increased cost of running distributed applications.
-In turn, this could dampen interest in the Ethereum Platform and ETH.
+If the Expanse Platform is rapidly adopted, the demand for transaction processing and distributed application computations could rise dramatically and at a pace that exceeds the rate with which ETH miners can bring online additional mining power.
+Under such a scenario, the entire Expanse Platform could become destabilized, due to the increased cost of running distributed applications.
+In turn, this could dampen interest in the Expanse Platform and ETH.
 Insufficiency of computational resources and an associated rise in the price of ETH could result in businesses being unable to acquire scarce computational resources to run their distributed applications.
 This would represent